bitbane/CANT/README.md

 ## Developing with CANT

+NOTE: Some older versions of the arm-none-eabi-gcc toolchain generate invalid opcodes with the optimizations that CANT uses.
+Specifically, the 4.9.3 version that ships with Ubuntu 16.04 tries to generate ARM instructions and switch to ARM mode, which the Cortex-M7 part does not support.
+If CANT just isn't working and you are winding up in the hardfault handler, this is likely the issue.
+Upgrade to a newer compiler version to fix this issue.
+The 7 series and newer seem to all work fine.

 To start developing on CANT, all you need is an arm-none-eabi toolcahin installed and in your path.

 ## Shield